 - Excessive humidity (above 80%) slows digestion.

-- The presence of other pets unsettles the parrot’s nerves.
+- Other pets unsettle the nerves.

 Digestive Blockage